Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Stay calm since your dog will mirror your behavior.

-• Ensure your dog has a warm, cozy spot to sleep where it feels safe.
+• Ensure your dog has a warm, cozy spot to sleep where they feel safe.

 • If the temperature is frigid, give your dog a jacket or extra blankets.